MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 4. Add entities that are related to that entity until getting to the Customer Profile entity as will be shown in the example below.
 Note that for the completion of this step, you may need to first define relationships between entities using the **Relationships** page (see the “Relationships” section for more information).

+As we can see, there are certain requirements that should be met in order for a group (and the segment as a whole) to be valid.
+However, at any point of time you can save your segment as a **draft**.
+If your segment definition indeed miss one or more mandatory selections, you can expect to get the floowing message:

+// add 2

+Selecting **Later** will create a draft on the segments screen:

+// add 3

+Note that you will not be able to run the segment until it's a valid segment (and not a draft).
+You can expect to receive the following message if you try to run:

+// add 4

 ### Example - Group Creation
 Let's explore a case in which we want to segment our customers by a specific clickstream activity attribute.
 In our example, it will be a session ID that is not equal to 1 (since this session was done on an older, outdated website version that is irrelevant for our current targeting efforts).
 This is the series of steps we should complete.

 1. Select the **Select an entity** field.

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter.png "Select entity field")

 2. Choose your entity of interest (**ClickStreamData: WebsiteDatabase**) and the attribute by which you want to segment (**SessionID**).

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings.png "Choose entity")

 3. Select an operator and a value as described earlier.

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings2.png "Choose Operator and Value")

 4. Select the **ADD** operator.

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings3.png "Select ADD")

 5. We need to create a path to the Customer Profile entity, but currently our entity (**ClickstreamData: WebsiteDatabase**) doesn't have a relationship with the Customer Profile entity.
 The only entity that has a relationship with our entity is **OnlineAccount: WebsiteDatabase** (shown in the following example), and so we will choose it.

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings4.png "Select OnlineAccount: WebsiteDatabase")

 6. Select **All Records** as an operator.
 No value is needed under this operator:

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings5.png "Select All Records")

 7. Select the **ADD** operator again.
 This time, our entity does have a relationship to the Customer Profile entity (which we will select), as shown here.

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-example-entities.png "Select ADD")

 8. Select **All Records** as an operator, also for the Customer Profile entity.

+// cut the properties part from the image
    > [!div class="mx-imgBorder"]
    > ![](media/segments-example-entities2.png "Select All Records")

 At this point, we have completed the mandatory path definition.
 We recommend that you save your first group's definitions, as shown here.

+// cut the properties part from the image
 > [!div class="mx-imgBorder"]
 > ![](media/segmentation-save-group-definition.png "Save group definition")